nuel07/alx-pre_course/0x02-git/README.md

 My first repo directory.
-In here you will find most o mine code snippets for various projects
+In here you will find most of my code snippets for various projects